awslabs/damo/README.md

 Deprecated.
 Use Python3.

-For some old distros, DAMO was initially supported Python2.
-Because Python2 is really old, the support has deprecated.
+For some old distros, DAMO initially supported Python2.
+Because Python2 is really old now, the support has deprecated.
 Please use Python3 or newer.

 DAMON record binary format